Topics

 Paolo Saguato

-Buidling your Business Performance Dashboard Metrics and Key Performance Indicators (1-hour minimum presentation)
+Building your Business Performance Dashboard Metrics and Key Performance Indicators (1-hour minimum presentation) (Speaker: George Siragusa)

 Upon completion of this talk, you should be able to: